 The employee file is a broad classification where an employee’s medical files, payroll documents, and the personnel file sits.

-Employee Records Checklist and Retention Guidelines
+Employee File Checklist and Retention Guidelines

 How Long Should You Keep Employee Records?

 On average, UK based organisations maintain approx. 50 records per employee for their employee file.
-This includes documents like P60's, P45's, health insurance details, performance sheets, holiday requests and even email communications.
+This includes documents like P60's, P45's, health insurance details, employee performance sheets, holiday requests and even email communications.
 But it can be so much more!
 Each record costs between £5-25 to record, update and retrieve.

 To get an idea of data volume, see below a list of records required in an employee file: